 Protecting yourself and others from the novel coronavirus

 Novel coronavirus is transmitted from person to person, usually when an infected person coughs or sneezes.
-Transmission may occur from contaminated surfaces, so it is important to frequently wash your hands.
+Transmission may occur from contaminated surfaces, so it is important to maintain Social Distancing, frequently wash your hands and wear a mask.

 To protect yourself and others from infection practice good hand and respiratory hygiene including:

 - cleaning hands with soap and water or alcohol-based hand rubs

 - covering your nose and mouth with a tissue or flexed elbow when coughing or sneezing